ali-anwar1/ali-anwar1/README.md

 - Integeration bussinsess to bussiness APIs and workflows

 **Currently, I'm:**
+- Exploring Power Automate, Service Now and Zapier.
 - Improving my Golang and Python Skills
-- Enhancing my machine learning skills with hands-on projects
-- Exploring Power Automate, Service Now and Zapier.

 ## Let's Connect!
 I find great joy in connecting with like-minded individuals and sharing insights on the latest in tech.